-Again, these are just a few of the common errors the Committee of Laws encounters when it comes to proposed language about branch meetings.
+Again, these are just a few of the common errors the Committee of Laws encounters regarding proposed language about branch meetings.
 To assist branches that may be considering revising their bylaws, the Committee of Laws recommends that branches refer to the Constitution for the Government of Subordinate and Federal Branches as a guide.
 The CGSFB begins on page 66 of the NALC Constitution.

 While we're on the subject of branch meetings, I would be remiss not to encourage every member to attend the meetings of your branch.
-Branch meetings not only are where all decisions of your branch are discussed and voted upon, but also are a great place to become educated about the contract and keep up on current events that could affect the Postal Service and, therefore, could affect you.
+Branch meetings are not only where all decisions of your branch are discussed and voted on, but a great place to become educated about the contract and keep up on current events that could affect the Postal Service and, therefore, could affect you.

 This is a crucial moment in history for the Postal Service and it's going to be up to us-the NALC-to save it.
 We're all in this together.
 Get involved.
-What better place to start than to attend your branch meetings and ask how you can
+What better place to start than to attend your branch meetings and ask how you can help?